Harshad2321/Caesar-Cipher/README.md

 # Caesar-Cipher
+# **Caesar Cipher Program**

-This Python program implements a simple Caesar cipher that can encrypt or decrypt messages based on a user-specified shift value.
-The program supports both encoding (encryption) and decoding (decryption) of messages and allows the user to repeat the process multiple times.
+This Python program implements a simple **Caesar cipher** for encrypting or decrypting messages.
+The Caesar cipher is a basic encryption technique that shifts letters by a specified number of positions in the alphabet.

-#Features:
+---

+## **Features**
-   Encrypt a message by shifting the letters forward in the alphabet.
+1. 🔒 **Encrypt Messages**: Shifts letters forward in the alphabet to encrypt a message.

-   Decrypt a message by shifting the letters backward in the alphabet.

-   Handles non-alphabetical characters gracefully, leaving them unchanged.
+2. 🔓 **Decrypt Messages**: Shifts letters backward to restore the original message.
+3. ✨ **Non-Alphabet Character Handling**: Retains spaces, numbers, and punctuation without modification.

-   Allows repeated use until the user decides to exit.
+4. 🔁 **Repeatable Usage**: Allows users to repeatedly encrypt or decrypt messages until they choose to exit.

-#Notes
+---

+## **How It Works**
+1. The user specifies whether they want to **encode** (encrypt) or **decode** (decrypt) a message.
+2. A shift value (integer) is entered to determine how many positions each letter should be moved.
+3. The program applies the Caesar cipher logic to transform the message while preserving non-alphabetical characters.
+4. The user can continue or exit after each operation.

+---

+## **Notes**
-1)The shift value is applied modulo 26 to ensure it stays within the bounds of the alphabet.
+1. 🚀 **Modulo Operation**: The shift value is applied modulo 26 to ensure it wraps around the alphabet correctly.

-2)If the user enters an invalid option (not "encode" or "decode"), the program will prompt them to enter the correct word.
+2. ⚠️ **Input Validation**: If the user enters an invalid option (not "encode" or "decode"), the program prompts for a correct response.

-3)Non-alphabetical characters (e.g., spaces, numbers, punctuation) remain unchanged in the output.
+3. ✍️ **Character Preservation**: Non-alphabetical characters like spaces, numbers, and punctuation are not affected by the shift.

+---